Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 - The add form is responsive and easy to use.
 - Users can add posts through their profile as they have a button that redirects them to the add post form

-i."I want to view all posts that were created by me."
+i."
+I want to view all posts that were created by me."

-- All posts that have been created by the user can be seen my deafault on their profile
+- All posts that have been created by the user can be seen by default on their profile

 j.
 "I want to be able to Log out."